Timely Thoughts on Mega Man 8

 Yesterday was the release date for Street Fighter 4, at least if you’re being technical.
 Most every store in the nation won’t be offering it until today, but if you had a preorder, or a lucky store, then your local Gamestop may have been your potential source for a Tuesday pickup.
 When it comes to broken street dates and flaky launches, the Maryland area seems neither particularly lucky nor unlucky.
 Furthermore, these days my buying habits are such that I never pick up a new game the week of its release, so I avoid such flaky launches.

-I knew I should wait until today to find Street Fighter 4, yet I found myself ignoring my bus to the metro station, instead taking the 40 minute walk so I could stop by the Gamestop and scout their stock. → Read the rest
+I knew I should wait until today to find Street Fighter 4, yet I found myself ignoring my bus to the metro station, instead taking the 40 minute walk so I could stop by the Gamestop and scout their stock. → Onimusha 2: Samuread’s Destiny

 Review – Street Fighter II HD

 The number of permutations of Street Fighter 2 is one of gaming’s oldest punchlines.
 Though the joke still has teeth due to plain old nostalgia, savvy gamers now realize that the arcade revisions of Street Fighter added important tweaks and upgrades (and the console versions were various attempts at porting them to limited hardware).
 This slow burn through the 90’s finally culminated with Super SF2 Turbo, the last major revision and a game still played today in the tournament scene thanks to its familiarity and balance.
-The fact that fighting game fans won’t let go of Street Fighter 2 is a testament to its quality, and is the justification for why Capcom chose to make yet another major revision after years of silence.
-SF2 HD Remix (the full name is much too long) is a landmark release in the series, made exactly the way it should be at this point in the series’ life. → Read the rest
+The fact that fighting game fans won’t let go of Street Fighter 2 is a testament to its quality, and is the justification for why Capcom chose to make yet another major revision after years of silence. → I only ask one thing.
+Don’t read in my way.

 Rearmed and Ready – Are you?